-• AQST-305 - is a sublingual film formulation of octreotide, a small peptide that has a similar pharmacological profile to natural somatostatin, for the treatment of acromegaly, as well as severe diarrhea and flushing associated with carcinoid syndrome.
+- AQST-109-SF AQST-109-SF is a next generation prodrug sublingual film formulation of epinephrine that Aquestive intends to develop for treatment of allergic reactions including anaphylaxis.
+In vitro tests and preclinical studies indicate that AQST-109-SF has the potential to absorb more extensively, convert more rapidly to systemic epinephrine, utilize less drug and provide a unique profile when compared to AQST-108-SF.
+Aquestive anticipates conducting and completing a single ascending dose PK study in the second half of 2021.
+Based upon receiving favorable topline results from the study, Aquestive intends to request a pre-IND meeting with the FDA. - AQST-305-SF is a sublingual film formulation of octreotide, a small peptide that has a similar pharmacological profile to natural somatostatin, for the treatment of acromegaly, as well as severe diarrhea and flushing associated with carcinoid syndrome.
 Acromegaly is a hormone disorder that results in the overproduction of growth hormone in middle-aged adults.
 Octreotide is the standard of care for the treatment of acromegaly.
 The current market leader, Sandostatin®, is administered via deep subcutaneous or intramuscular injections once a month.
 This monthly treatment regimen can result in loss of efficacy toward the end of the monthly treatment cycle.
-We are developing AQST-305 as a non-invasive, pain-free alternative to Sandostatin to reduce treatment burden, healthcare costs and the potential loss of efficacy in the treatment cycle.
-AQST-305 has shown promising preclinical and human proof of concept results.
-While we focus our efforts on Libervant, AQST-109, and AQST-108, in the short-term, we have taken the necessary steps to prepare AQST-305 for additional research trials.
+We are developing AQST-305-SF as a non-invasive, painfree alternative to Sandostatin to reduce treatment burden, healthcare costs and the potential loss of efficacy in the treatment cycle.
+AQST-305-SF has shown promising preclinical and human proof of concept results.
+While we focus our efforts on Libervant and AQST-108-SF in the short-term, we have taken the necessary steps to prepare AQST-305-SF for additional research trials.